gbeltrao/squidex-docs/01-getting-started/03-installation.md

 # Installation

 This guide will explain the installation process.
-Please contact us in Gitter or Slack if you have issues.
+Please use our support forum for questions: https://support.squidex.io.

 ## 1. Create the deployment artifacts